LionelFW/fm26ultrawidefix/README.md

 This mod patches the game's UI scaling pipeline at runtime to fill the full width of your monitor without stretching or distorting anything.

+There are still a few quirks with the way the mod scales UI elements, and is by no means perfect.
+Some main menu elements are a bit cropped, some elements feel offset...
+This mod has been tested on a UWQHD monitor, so feel free to mention any and all issues with other resolutions.
 ## Requirements

 - Football Manager 2026